 As a Mini user, I’ve been interested in a Retina version of this iPad, and now it’s a reality.
 While most won’t care about the A7 64-bit update, having the larger pixels per inch is probably what most people have been waiting for since the first generation mini was announced last year.
 This new version of Mini also comes in a 128GB model, though I wonder why so many pay such a high price for memory (when so much sits in the cloud anyway).
 This is Apple’s best tablet, and now it appears better.
 Myself, I don’t feel that the retina screen and various updates are enough to motivate a Mini upgrade.

-I really expected colors or perhaps even a fingerprint reader in the Mini, but alas, Apple is all about the very incremental updates.
+I really expected colours or perhaps even a fingerprint reader in the Mini, but alas, Apple is all about the very incremental updates.
 One of them, seemingly going unnoticed, is the iPad Air’s cellular support for WIND Mobile and Mobilicity.
 That should be welcome news for those wishing for more options.

 This year, Apple is on a clear mission to expand its product line.
 Previously, Apple sold one new iPhone and two older ones; Now, they sport two new options and an older one.
-With the iPad, Apple now has a new named iPad, the iPad Mini, and an older option for each.
+With the iPad, Apple now has a newly named iPad, the iPad Mini, and an older option for each.
 With a full four currently sold models, Apple now has a whopping 20 different iPads you can buy.

 Mavericks and the Free Fallacy

 Yes, I consider this one of Apple’s best marketing moves.
 By calling OS X Mavericks “Free”, Apple seems to have convinced people that this operating system is no cost.
-If anyone doubts that Apple includes the cost of Mavericks in the price of Mac hardware – well, you need to lay of the kool aid.
+If anyone doubts that Apple includes the cost of Mavericks in the price of Mac hardware – well, you need to lay off the kool-aid.
 I think Apple’s operating system strategy is a wonderful way to approach systems, upgrades and migration.
 Windows can’t touch this right now, and even though Mac hardware carries a high price tag, it appears worth it in today’s highly attacked Windows world.

 iWork becomes free